Medical Biotechnology and

 The emphasis of the course will be on biomedicine and drug discovery & development, showcased through a focus on the European pharmaceutical and biotech research community.

-Additionally, and especially through academic visits both in Denmark and in the UK, you will get a good overview of the different players involved in the drug discovery and development process, including research laboratories, start-up companies, biotech companies, contract research organizations, and pharmaceutical companies.
+Additionally, and especially through academic visits both in Denmark and in Portugal, you will get a good overview of the different players involved in the drug discovery and development process, including research laboratories, start-up companies, biotech industry and contract research organizations.

 Expected Learning Outcomes